ramsafin/modern-cpp-project-template/README.md

 This project is licensed under the [Apache License 2.0](LICENSE).

+You are free to use, modify, distribute, and include this code in commercial or open-source projects.

 ## Contributing

 Pull requests are welcome.
+Please ensure the following before submitting:
+- Code passes all tests
-Please ensure code is formatted and tests pass before submitting.
+- Code is formatted and clang-tidy clean
+= Commits follow clear, atomic changes